to the moon and back:

-Lisa Kohn’s memoir of being raised in and torn between two conflicting, bipolar worlds.
-There was the world she longed for and lived in on weekends – her mother’s world, which was the fanatical, puritanical cult of the Moonies – and the world she was forced to live in during the week – her father’s world, which was based in sex, drugs, and the squalor of life in the 1970’s in the East Village of New York City.
+Lisa Kohn’s memoir of being raised in and torn between two conflicting worlds.
+There was the world she longed for and lived in on weekends – her mother’s world, which was the fanatical, puritanical cult of the Moonies – and the world she was forced to live in during the week – her father’s world, which was based in sex, drugs, and the squalor of life in New York City’s East Village in the 1970’s.

 What Lisa Does